-- Step 1 Contact EMD Hazardous Waste Classification Unit (HWCU) at 502-624-3692/6598/8379 to determine the need for a SAA. - Step 2 SAA containers must be labeled as Hazardous Waste or Universal Waste with the label facing out and visible.
-SAA containers must remain closed except when adding waste to the container. - Step 3 The SAA site must be under the direct control of a trained operator, at or near the point of generation. - Step 4 Each SAA site requires inspections: - EMD HWCU conducts the monthly inspections - Operators should conduct periodic visual inspections - All deficiencies must be corrected on the spot and reported immediately to the site supervisor and HWCU Program Manager
+- Step 1 Contact EMD Hazardous Waste Classification Unit (HWCU) at 520-945-1403/2604. to determine the need for a SAA. - Step 2 SAA containers must be labeled as Hazardous Waste or Universal Waste with the label facing out and visible.
+SAA containers must remain closed except when adding waste to the container. - Step 3 The SAA container(s) must be under the direct control of a trained operator, at or near the point of generation. - Step 4 Each SAA site requires inspections: - EMD HWCU conducts the monthly inspections - Operators should conduct weekly visual inspections - All deficiencies must be corrected on the spot and reported immediately to the site supervisor and HWCU Program Manager

-- Units arriving at Fort Knox for training must contact EMD HWCU for guidance on waste disposal. - Universal waste accumulation: ≤ one year, no quantity limits. - Hazardous waste accumulation: as much as 55 gallons of non-acute and or either/ 1 qt liquid or 1kg solid acute per SAA, no time limits.
+- Units arriving at Fort Knox for training must contact EMD HWCU for guidance on waste disposal. - Universal waste accumulation: ≤ one year, no quantity limits. - Hazardous waste accumulation: no more than 55 gallons of non-acute and or either/ 1 qt liquid or 1kg solid acute per SAA, no time limits. - When SAA container(s) are 3/4 full, contact EMD HWCU for pickup and replacement container(s).

-Hazardous Waste Classification Unit 502-624-3692/6598/8379
+Hazardous Waste Classification Unit (D) 502-624-3692/6598 or (T) 520-945-1403/2604